Crowds across US protest Trump policies

 The White House quickly responded in a statement, saying the Justice Department will fight to block the order "at the earliest possible time."

-Here is what was happening around the nation Saturday.
+Here is what was happened around the nation Saturday.

 Washington